Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Integrator Splitting

 Here, $a=\exp({- \gamma\, \dt})$, and $\Normal^+$ and $\Normal^-$ are independent, normally distributed random variables with zero mean and unit variance (hence, when scaled by $(\beta m)^{-1/2}$, distributed according to the equilibrium Maxwell-Boltzmann velocity distribution).

-The substeps in \ref{equ:OVRVO} are the finite difference expressions of the corresponding suboperators in \ref{equ:splitting}.
+The substeps in Eq.~\eqref{equ:OVRVO} are the finite difference expressions of the corresponding suboperators in Eq.~\eqref{equ:splitting}.
 The initial (a) and final (g) operators randomize the velocity and leave the position unchanged, mixing the old velocity with a Maxwell-Boltzmann random variate (with old velocity weighted according to $a = \exp[-\gamma \Delta t]$).
-These operators can be analytically integrated to give the first [\ref{equ:heat1}] and last [\ref{equ:heat2}] substeps that are stochastic, Markovian, and detailed-balanced (with respect to the true canonical measure\bibnote{Note that, even for a time-independent Hamiltonian, the sampled distribution will differ from the true canonical measure $\mu(r,v) \propto \exp[-\mathcal{H}(r,v)]$ in a time step-dependent manner~\cite{Sivak:2013ke}})~\cite{Uhlenbeck1930, Bussi2007}.
+These operators can be analytically integrated to give the first \eqref{equ:heat1} and last \eqref{equ:heat2} substeps that are stochastic, Markovian, and detailed-balanced (with respect to the true canonical measure\bibnote{Note that, even for a time-independent Hamiltonian, the sampled distribution will differ from the true canonical measure $\mu(r,v) \propto \exp[-\mathcal{H}(r,v)]$ in a time step-dependent manner~\cite{Sivak:2013ke}})~\cite{Uhlenbeck1930, Bussi2007}.
 The operators (b) and (f) correspond to deterministic velocity updates, while (c)~and~(e) correspond to deterministic position updates.
-Together they are approximated by the finite difference expressions of substeps [\ref{equ:dV1},\ref{equ:dX1},\ref{equ:dX2},\ref{equ:dV2}], which together constitute the deterministic and symplectic velocity Verlet integrator~\cite{Swope1982, Tuckerman1992}, but slightly altered by an effective time step rescaling $0\leq b\leq 1$, chosen to maintain the continuous-limit zero-force diffusion coefficient and terminal drift under a uniform external force, regardless of friction coefficient or time step (derived in the Appendix ``Determination of rescaling parameters'').
-Operator (d) and its finite difference expression as \ref{equ:dH} makes explicit the midpoint Hamiltonian update.
+Together they are approximated by the finite difference expressions of substeps [\ref{equ:dV1}, \ref{equ:dX1}, \ref{equ:dX2}, \ref{equ:dV2}], which together constitute the deterministic and symplectic velocity Verlet integrator~\cite{Swope1982, Tuckerman1992}, but slightly altered by an effective time step rescaling $0\leq b\leq 1$, chosen to maintain the continuous-limit zero-force diffusion coefficient and terminal drift under a uniform external force, regardless of friction coefficient or time step (derived in Supporting Information, ``Determination of rescaling parameters'').
+In the limit $\dt\rightarrow0$ this rescaling factor $b$ converges to unity and the splitting converges to the continuous-time equation of motion [Eq.~\eqref{equ:contLang}].
+Operator (d) and its finite difference expression as Eq.~\eqref{equ:dH} makes explicit the midpoint Hamiltonian update.
 Note that several other popular integrators do not explicitly include the update of the system Hamiltonian, presumably because they are not concerned with calculating distributions of the work generated by explicit Hamiltonian changes.

 The alternative splittings with one force evaluation per time step include ORVRO (a stochastic generalization of position Verlet~\cite{Tuckerman1992}),

 RVOVR (an explicit Hamiltonian-update generalization of Leimkuhler and Matthew's `ABOBA'),